 Main Wind Direction: Side Shore, Side Onshore

 Wave Tack: Starboard (from the right)

-This bay has some of the strongest winds in the Cyclades, created by a venturi that is formed by the squeeze caused by Naxos and the neighboring island of Paros.
-Very often, it's 4/5 Beaufort in the bay and only 2 Beaufort all over the island of Naxos.
-Controllable gusty winds.
-Wind comes party over land.
-It can blow very strong with 35-40 knots and be very gusty, waves inside is mixed and also in the west of the beach air cuts and is very easy to access the sea.
-The wind direction is side-side side-onshore from the right (north) makes this bay a very safe place for not so experienced riders.
+Wind comes over the land.
+It can blow very strong with 35-40 knots and be controllable but very gusty.
+The wind direction is side-side side-onshore from the right (north) and makes the bay a very safe place for not so experienced riders.
 If anyone ends up downwind on the sandy beach, he can walk back easily.

 Quality: Crystal Clear

 Depth: Average (deepens gently and incrementally)

 Seabed: Sand, Rocks